 According to Gettysburg College,” you spend one-third of your life at work.
 The average American spends 90.000 hours at work in a lifetime”.
-We often forget to eat and drink enough water in the stressful busy office of today’s world.
+We often forget to eat and drink enough water in the stressful, busy office of today’s world.
 Unhealthy, sugary snacks and dehydration at work are common among employees.
-Tiredness and lack of energy are common symptoms of dehydration that you might be suffering now.
+Tiredness and lack of energy are common symptoms of dehydration that you might be suffering from now.

 Tahoe Springs Water brings you smart and effective strategies to prevent dehydration at work and begin a healthy lifestyle.